opus1993/pubrepo/content/post/Servitization/index.md

 All of the major heavy equipment companies have been working on strategic initiatives to navigate in the context of these megatrends, through internal projects, partnerships and acquisitions, new product launches and the presentation of innovative technology concepts.

-__Digitalization__, a critical enabler for automation and autonomous vehicles, and __connectivity__, are both now expected by off highway customers globally. __Servitization__ and the services around the products have become increasingly important in creating new business models that will revolutionize the aftermarket components and service business models.
+__Digitalization__, the critical enabler for automation and autonomous vehicles, and __connectivity__, are both now obvious and expected by off highway customers globally. __Servitization__ will become increasingly important in creating new business models that will shake up aftermarket components and service business models.
 And the growing concern about climate change has underscored the importance of work on alternative propulsion systems and efforts to become carbon neutral.

 ----

 ## What then is Servitization?

 Servitization refers to new business models that leverage legacy products to sell “outcome as a service” rather than a one-off sale.
-Netflix, AirBnB, and Uber are some of the most well-known examples today.
+Netflix and Uber are some of the most well-known examples today.
 Consider that Neflix today delivers media on demand as a service, rather than customers buying the DVDs that produce those outcomes.

 The term servitization was first introduced in 1988 by Sandra Vandermerwe and Juan Rada, who argued that manufacturers needed a way to set themselves apart from competitors, and more importantly to retain their customer base and increase levels of differentiation.
 However, the concept of servitization can actually be traced back to the 1960s, to Bristol Siddeley aircraft engines providing “Power By The Hour.”
 It was a complete engine and accessory replacement service charged at a set fee per flying hour.
 Rather than buying the engine, the airline bought the power it provided, allowing operators greater forecasting accuracy and relieving them of the capital costs of carrying spare parts.